We do not currently quote this product online, but to get a quote in under 15 minutes please give us a call.

 Lane departure warning is one of the most common safety features you will see in modern SUVs.
 This feature alerts a driver when they are driving on a lane marker or have crossed a lane marker without turning their signal on.
 How this feature works is a front-facing camera that is located on the windshield of the car detects and identifies the placement of the lane markers, and when your SUV crosses on, it activates an audible, visual, or tactile alert to let the driver know.

 Lane keep assist is a step up from lane departure warning in that when your SUV crosses over into another lane without your indicator being turned on, the vehicle will automatically nudge you back into your lane.
-This is a form of steering assist, with the purpose of helping drivers avoid accidentally driving outside of their lane.
+This is a form of steering assist to help drivers avoid accidentally driving outside of their lane.

 Collision warning and blind spot monitoring are safety systems that work together.
 The goal of these types of systems is to prevent collisions by making the driver aware of approaching vehicles, especially those that might be hidden in a car’s blind spot.
 With collision warning and blind spot monitoring, the vehicle sends an audible, visual, or tactile alert to the driver when there is a car nearby, whether that car is in front, in the rear, or to either side.

 The most advanced versions of these systems are connected to the brakes in your car.
-These brakes will kick in known as automatic emergency braking when the vehicle senses that you are too close to the vehicle in front of you.
-Since accidents can be dangerous and accidents affect car insurance rates, it’s best to keep collisions to a minimum, and collision warning and blind spot monitoring can help you do so.
+These brakes will kick in, known as automatic emergency braking, when the vehicle senses that you are too close to the vehicle in front of you.
+Since accidents can be dangerous and affect car insurance rates, it’s best to keep collisions to a minimum, and collision warning and blind spot monitoring can help you do so.

 Adaptive cruise control is a great safety feature to have in your SUV, especially if you frequently drive on highways or take road trips.
 This feature works in conjunction with the anti-lock brakes in your car, another standard feature of modern cars.
 How adaptive cruise control works is like this: your car contains sensors that detect when traffic has slowed down or when you have switched lanes to overtake another car.